'Peaky Blinders' theme park "on the cards" for Birmingham

 Knight also hinted last year that the Peaky Blinders story could continue beyond the film with a brand-new series, “if there is an appetite for the world”.

-Peaky Blinders‘ final season landed at Number 9 on NME‘s 20 best TV shows of 2022 list, where it was praised for its “rich, cinematic and fulfilling ending”.
+Peaky Blinders‘ final season landed at Number Nine on NME‘s 20 best TV shows of 2022 list, where it was praised for its “rich, cinematic and fulfilling ending”.